-The combined County contribution to the King George County Public Schools totals \$17.6 million.
-This represents an increase of 10% compared to the prior year.
-The amount of State funding was increased by roughly \$500,000 an increase in health costs and required salary increase for payment to Virginia Retirement System for school employees.
-This amount includes \$4.2 million in the debt service fund for schools.
-The Board of Supervisors, along with the School Board, is committed to continuing full accreditation for all County schools as well as providing the finest school facilities for our students and citizens.
-In working to obtain funds to build new school facilities, the County now maintains an AA-, Aa2 and AA bond rating with the three rating agencies.
+The combined County contribution to the King George County Public Schools totals \$14.2 million for operational costs and \$4.38 million for debt service.
+This represents a decrease of 1% compared to the prior year.
+The amount of State funding was increased by roughly \$1.8 million for FY2015.
+The Board of Supervisors, along with the School Board, is committed to continuing full accreditation for all County schools as well as providing the finest school facilities for our students and citizens